-Self-organization is the process of achieving a goal by identifying the most efficient path for doing so.
-This process includes acknowledging the skills, knowledge, and resources each individual possesses.
-Self-organization demands active experimentation in terms of approaches, continuous adjustment and the obtainment of lessons from all failures.
+Self-organization demands active experimentation in terms of approaches, continuous change and the obtainment of lessons from all failures.

 1. Facilitates the Arrangement of Meetings

 Short but frequent meetings are important because members realize what is happening in their surroundings and whether their organization is working.

 Self-organization guarantees that team members are setting sensible milestones.

 Realistic checkpoints allow team members to perform tasks efficiently and attain maximum results.